joyent/vera/docs/interface.md

 ### Receive Notifications

-Notifications are sent from the server to the client.
+Notifications are sent from the server to the client when data changes for a list that the client is watching.
 Clients must process notifications in the order they are recieved.
 Clients ack notification they successfully processed in a heartbeat request.
 Vera chooses at least once delivery (rather than at most once delivery) so clients can receive duplicate notifications.
 Since all notifications are tied to a Raft index, clients can disregard notifications that have a lower index than what they are heartbeating with.

 Request (from server):
 ```